stg-tud/MUBench/mubench.pipeline/README.md

 ### Default Configuration

-You can specify a default run configuration as shown in the example [config file](../default.example.config).
-All command line arguments can be used by their fullname.
-If a configuration file is present, the values set in this file are used if they are not specified in the command line call.
+You can specify defaults for command-line arguments by creating a `./default.config`.
+The file follows [the YAML format](http://yaml.org/).
+Values for all command-line arguments that begin with `--` can be speficied by using their respective full name as a key.
+To set command-line flags by default, set their value to `True`.
+For an example configuration, see [the default.example.config](../default.example.config).
+Argument values specified on the command line always take precedence over respective default values.